kean/Get/Sources/Get/Get.docc/Extensions/APIClient+Extension.md

 let client = APIClient(baseURL: URL(string: "https://api.github.com"))
 ```

-You can customize the client using `APIClient.Configuration` (see it for a complete list of available options).
-You can also use a convenience initializer to configure it inline:
+You can customize the client using ``APIClient/Configuration-swift.struct`` or use a convenience initializer to configure it inline:

 ```swift
 let client = APIClient(baseURL: URL(string: "https://api.github.com")) {